jeeb/avisynth/distrib/Readme/readme_history.txt

   - new parameter: bool clamp_float_UV (default false) this parameter affects clamping of chroma planes: chroma is clamped between 0..1.0 instead of -0.5..0.5s
   - "clamp_float" is not ignored (and set to true) when parameter "scale_inputs" auto-scales 32 bit float type pixels
+  - New "yscalef" and "yscaleb" keywords similar to "scalef" and "scaleb" but scaling is forced to use rules for Y (non-UV) planes
   - new allowed value "floatUV" for scale_inputs.
     In short: chroma pre-shift by 0.5 for 32 bit float pixels Affects the chroma plane expressions of 32 bit float formats.